Zeeshan715/standartReadmeTemplate/README.md

 # Title
-The title of the project gives a brief overview of its purpose and main objective.
+The project's name provides a quick summary of its aim and main purpose.
 # Motivation
-In this section, the project creator explains the reasons behind undertaking the project and their motivation for pursuing it.
+The project's founder provides an explanation of the project's objectives and the driving forces behind its pursuit in this section.
 # Coding Style
-This lets the users know that you have used a particular code style and helps them when contributing to your project so that the whole project code style stays the same.
-Some common code styles: standard, xo, etc.
+This informs the users that you have adopted a specific coding style and makes it easier for them to contribute to your project while maintaining a consistent coding style.
+Typical coding patterns include standard, xo, etc.
 # Interface Screenshots
-As the saying goes, a picture is equal to a thousand words.
-Most people will be interested if there is a visual representation of what the project is about.
-It helps them understand better.
-A visual representation can be snapshots of the project or a video of the functioning of the project.
+A picture is worth a thousand words, as the adage goes.
+If the project has a visual depiction, the majority of people will be interested.
+It aids in their understanding.
+Snapshots of the project or a video showing it in action can serve as a visual representation.
 # Technology & Framework used
-This is used to help the reader understand which tech or frameworks have been used to do the project.
-It helps the reader understand which all tech stack he has to be familiar with to understand the whole project.
+This is done to make it clear to the reader what tools or frameworks were utilised to complete the project.
+It aids the reader in comprehending the entire tech stack required to comprehend the entire project.
 # Features
-This is where you write what all extra features have been done in your project.
-Basically, this is where you try to make your project stand out from the rest.
+This is where you include any additional features that were added to your project.
+In essence, this is where you attempt to distinguish your project from the competition.
 # How to Run?
-If your project needs the installation of certain software or configurations to the system.
-Do mention it in this section as it helps a lot for the reader to use your project.
-The steps mentioned should be precise and explanatory.
-If possible, you can add links that can help them better understand how to configure/install the necessary files or software.
+If a certain piece of software or system configurations are required for your project.
+Please include it in this part as it greatly aids the reader's utilisation of your project.
+The steps listed should be clear and detailed.
+If at all possible, include links that will aid in their understanding of how to configure or install the required files or software.
 # API references
-If your project is small, then we can add the reference docs in the readme.
-For larger projects, it is better to provide links to where the API reference documentation is documented.
+We can include the reference docs in the readme if your project isn't too large.
+It is preferable to offer links to the locations where the API reference documentation is documented for bigger projects.
 # Tests
-This is the section where you mention all the different tests that can be performed with code examples
+In this part, you include all the various tests that may be run along with code examples.
 # Build Status / Errors
-This basically explains the current build status of the project.
-If there is a bug /error which needs addressing.
-This is done so for two different reasons The user understands that this is an issue and does not spend more time figuring if it was a mistake on their part.A developer who is familiar with the issue can suggest some solutions directly without going through the whole code.
+This essentially explains the project's current build state.
+If a bug or error exists and has to be fixed.
+This is carried out for two distinct purposes.
+The user is aware that this is a problem and does not waste extra time wondering if they made a mistake.Without reading the entire code, a developer who is familiar with the issue can offer some immediate fixes.
 # How to Use?
-As I have mentioned before, you never know who is going to read your readme.
-So it is better to provide information on how to use your project.
-A step-by-step guide is best suited for this purpose.
-It is better to explain the steps as detailed as possible because it might be a beginner who is reading it.
+You never know who will read your readme, as I have already stated.
+Therefore, it is preferable to give instructions for using your project.
+For this, a step-by-step manual is the ideal option.
+Because a newbie might be reading it, it is preferable to describe the stages in as much detail as possible.
 # Contribute
-This is where you let them know that they can contribute and help you out.
-A guideline on how to contribute is also helpful
+You should now inform them of their ability to assist you and participate.
+It is also useful to have instructions on how to contribute.
 # Credits
-Giving proper credit is most important.
-Mention any links/repos which helped you or inspired you to build this project.
-It can be a blog, another open source project, or just people who have contributed to building this project.
+Giving credit where credit is due is crucial.
+Mention any resources or links that you used to construct this project or that encouraged you to do so.
+It may be a blog, another open source undertaking, or simply the people that helped develop this project.
 # License
-A short description of the license.
-(MIT, Apache, etc.)
+A succinct summary of the licence.
+Apache, MIT, etc.